monzo/docs/source/includes/_pots.md

 # Pots

-A Pot is a place to keep some money seperate from your main spending account.
+A Pot is a place to keep some money separate from your main spending account.

 ## List pots